MLOps engineer: complete hiring guide with job description

 Skip the whiteboard algorithm questions.
 You are not hiring a research scientist.
 You need someone who can take a working model and run it reliably at scale.

-The global MLOps market is growing from around $1.5 billion in 2024 to over $19 billion by 2032.
+AI specialist jobs are growing 3.5x faster than all jobs, and AI/ML roles saw 88% year-on-year growth in hiring in 2025.
 Demand is exploding.
 But the talent pool stays small because companies keep looking for unicorns instead of hiring DevOps engineers and teaching them ML basics.
+Workers with AI skills now command a 56% wage premium according to PwC, up from 25% the prior year.

 The reality of building ML systems